singnet/dnn-model-services/docs/users_guide/places365-scene-recognition.md

 ### How does it work?

-The service takes as inputs:
+The service takes as **inputs**:
 - `input_image`: the URL for a `.jpg` or `.png` input image over which the predictions will be made.
 This is a required field.
 - `predict`: a string of comma-separated words describing what you want the service to return.
 Possible values are `io`, `categories`, `attributes` and `cam`.
+These can appear at any order and are case-insensitive (e.g.: `"predict": "CAM, Categories"` is a valid example, as is `"predict":"io,attributes,cam"`).
 If left empty, it will return all possible predictions.
 See some example calls below.

-And returns:
+And returns as **output**:
 - a json-encoded string in which the keys are the words you use as inputs in the `predict` field and the values are their respective returns as strings.
 In the case of the class activation mappings (`cam`), it will be a base64-encoded `.jpg` image.

 You can call the `places365-scene-recognition` service by installing the [SingularityNET Cli](https://github.com/snet-cli) through its `snet client call` command.
 Assuming you have an open channel to this service: